Nicoding-89/odin-learning-assignment/README.md

 # odin-learning-assignment

-This assignment is about creating an entire web page from a design provided by The Odin Project, in order to test and develop HTML, CSS and Flexbox basic skills.
+This assignment is about creating a landing page from a design provided by The Odin Project, in order to test and develop HTML, CSS and Flexbox basic skills.
+No CSS media queries yet.

 Picture credits